SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 The code inside that initializer sets the initial wrapped value and the initial maximum value, using the default values of zero and 12.
-The property wrapper is still providing all of the initial values, like the earlier example that used ``LessThanTwelve`` in ``SmallRectangle``.
+The property wrapper still provides all of the initial values, like the earlier example that used ``LessThanTwelve`` in ``SmallRectangle``.
 Unlike that example,
 ``SmallNumber`` also supports writing those initial values